SimpleLuke/100-days-of-code/README.md

 **Thoughts**: Task-Quest.io(Beta) is inpsired by one of my favorite games, Dragon Quest.
 This project is about increasing productivity by gaming elements.
 This application is built by ReactJS and Tailwind.

 **Link(s) to work**: [Task Quest.io](https://task-quest-io.netlify.app/)

+### Day 95:  November 6, 2022

+**Today's Progress**: Continue to learn about Data Structure.

+**Thoughts**: Today I chatted with the student ambassadors at Swansea University.
+Feel great to know more about Computer Science degree course and what to expect.
+I also registered the open day on 19th.
+I feel excited to throw myself into adcademic knowledge again, but a lot of concerns and considerations as well.